64-Tesseract/smp-resources/README.md

 # Resources for my SMP

 Install Fabric for 1.16.4 and copy the `mods` folder into `.minecraft`.
+Also, put `offlineskins.json` into `.minecraft/config`.
 Of course, you can install additional mods yourself like Optifabric/Optifine or a minimap mod, but these are needed to take full advantage of the server's QoL features.
 _Appleskin_ lets you see more detailed info on hunger.
 _OfflineSkins_ pings this GitHub server and gets skins for people without accounts.
 _Reroll_ lets you change enchantments for better ones in the Enchantment Table.